Myself in the Riser Argo float lab at University of Washington (credit: Dennis Wise)

 • September 2022: I presented a poster on “Pushing Seattle towards net zero: Opportunities for local advocacy and engagement” at the UW Program on Climate Change’s Summer Institute in Friday Harbor, WA.
 The topic of the workshop was “Pathways to net zero.”

-• February 2022: At the AGU Fall Meeting in December, Katy Christensen and I virtually presented a retrospective study of our redesign of OCEAN 215, our department’s introductory Python course; here is our abstract and poster.
+• February 2022: At the AGU Fall Meeting in December, Katy Christensen and I virtually presented a retrospective study of our redesign of OCEAN 215, our department’s introductory Python course (see our poster here).
 We just learned that we received an Outstanding Student Presentation Award!

 • January 2021: I was selected for a three-year term as the APECS representative to the Southern Ocean Observing System (SOOS) Weddell Sea–Dronning Maud Land Regional Working Group.
 The RWG is a multinational body that aims to coordinate observations and science in this interesting region of the Southern Ocean.